Esperance, Western Australia: Transport

 Esperance is at the southern end of the Coolgardie–Esperance Highway and the eastern end of the South Coast Highway, both highways forming a part of Australia's Highway 1.

 The town is connected by public transport to Perth, Albany and Kalgoorlie via Transwa coach services GE1, GE2, GE3 and GE4.

 Regional Express Airlines has daily flights to/from Perth, arriving and departing from Esperance Airport.
 The Esperance-Perth route was previously serviced by Virgin Australia Regional Airlines and Skywest Airlines.
 The Esperance airport is also used for general aviation.

-The Esperance Branch Railway is a standard gauge railway line from Kalgoorlie to Esperance, linking the region to the Trans-Australian Railway and the Eastern Goldfields Railway.
+The Esperance branch railway is a standard gauge railway line from Kalgoorlie to Esperance, linking the region to the Trans-Australian Railway and the Eastern Goldfields Railway.
 This is a freight-only railway and no passenger services currently run.

+Sport

+Esperance District Football Association is the region's Australian rules football league.

+In 2020, a new $6 million indoor stadium was opened in Esperance, with Esperance Basketball Association being a major tenant.
+The Esperance Indoor Stadium hosted an NBL1 West fixture between the Goldfields Giants and South West Slammers during the 2022 season.
+The stadium was closed in 2024 after mould was discovered following a burst pipe.
+The four-court stadium required removal of all of its sports flooring at an estimated cost of $250,000.
+All costs were expected to be recovered through insurance.

+Also in 2024, a local company was awarded the tender to design and build the replacement for the aged Graham MacKenzie Stadium, which was built in 1985.

 Media

-A locally-printed lifestyle, entertainment and news magazine, Esperance Tide, was first published in 2016.
-It is published monthly, on the first Friday of the month.
+A locally printed lifestyle, entertainment and news magazine, Esperance Tide, was first published in 2016.
+It was published monthly, on the first Friday of the month.
+The magazine ceased publication in September 2023.

-The local newspaper for the Esperance region is The Esperance Express, published by Fairfax Media.
-It is closed, indefinitely.
+Up until 2020, the local newspaper for the Esperance region was The Esperance Express.
+The Australian Community Media Group (ACM) suspended the weekly paper production due to the COVID-19 pandemic.

+In 2021 a new local newspaper was formed, the Esperance Weekender.
+It is published weekly on Friday.

 ABC Esperance is the local ABC station in Esperance, servicing the entire region.
-It broadcasts a local breakfast show and a co-produced local morning show each weekday from studios at 80B Windich Street in the city.
+It broadcasts a local breakfast show and a co-produced local statewide morning show each weekday from studios at 80B Windich Street in the city.
 ABC Esperance also has a local news service, produced by local journalists.
-As well as rural reports, ABC Esperance broadcasts national programs like AM, Conversations, The World Today, PM, Nightlife, Overnights, Grandstand, Saturday Night Country, and Australia All Over, along with a WA-centred weekend early morning and breakfast show, broadcast from either Perth, Albany or Kalgoorlie.
+As well as rural reports, ABC Esperance broadcasts national programs like AM, Conversations, The World Today, PM, Nightlife, Overnights, Grandstand, Speaking Out, Saturday Night Country, and Australia All Over, along with a WA-centred weekend early morning and breakfast show, broadcast from either Perth, Albany or Kalgoorlie.
 Other national ABC services that are available in Esperance on separate FM frequencies include Triple J, RN, ABC Classic FM and ABC NewsRadio.